Publishing on crates.io

 If a user name is given to

---add, that user becomes a “named” owner, with
+--add, that user is invited as a “named” owner, with

 full rights to the crate.
 In addition to being able to publish or yank versions